Getting a working holiday in New Zealand can be a complex thing if you’re not prepared.

 - UTI (urinary tract infection sachets) – you can actually buy these here at a comparable price

-- extension plug – You only need one adapter then 😉
+- Extension plug – So you will only need one adapter then 😉

-- cloth pads and menstrual cup – see Turning over a new pad (Eco-friendly menstrual products)
+- For ladies, cloth pads and menstrual cup – see Turning over a new pad (Eco-friendly menstrual products)